henbarlevi/dating-app-v2.0/ReadME.md

 * use token injection for env configutation (endpoint etc..) : https://stackoverflow.com/questions/43193049/app-settings-the-angular-4-way/43316544
 * check why server doestn receive socket.io emits from client
 * replace all hardcoded urls with environment variables
+* do research on how to make the site be in top in google search - maybe this is the key : [Search Conosole](https://www.google.com/webmasters/tools/home?hl=en)
 <div style="display:none">
 player A                            Server                             player B
 |-------------CONNECTED-------------->|-------------------------------------|